Disability services and the NDIS

 How do I plan my NDIS funded support?

 Every NDIS participant has an individual plan.
-This is developed based on lots of things, like:
+This is developed based on many things, including:

 - where you live